Blog 62: Identify your competitive advantage and business moat.

 A. Perform a detailed competitive analysis.

-Second step is to do an ‘As-is-Analysis’ for each business segment.
+ii.
+‘As-is-Analysis’ for each business segment.
 Capture data points and facts about each competitor as-is.
 Without any opinions and judgements.

 - Number of years since inception.